hiqdev/yii2-hiart/docs/readme/Acknowledgments.md

-- This project is based on [Yii2 Elasticsearch](https://github.com/yiisoft/yii2-elasticsearch).
+- This project beginned as fork from [Yii2 Elasticsearch](https://github.com/yiisoft/yii2-elasticsearch).